-Infection can occur at any stage of soybean development, but most often occurs after flowering and is typically in the upper canopy.
+Infection can occur at any stage of soybean development but most often occurs after flowering and is typically in the upper canopy.
 Initial symptoms are small, dark spots on the leaves.
-Spots eventually enlarge to a diameter of about ¼ inch and the centers of the lesions become gray to brown and have a reddish purple margin.
-Individual leaf spots can coalesce to create irregular patterns of blighting on the leaf.
+Spots eventually enlarge to a diameter of about ¼ inch, and the centers of the lesions become gray to brown and have a reddish-purple margin.
+Individual leaf spots can coalesce to create irregular blighting patterns on the leaf.

 In addition, stems and pods can also be affected.
-Stem infections appear later in the season and will be long narrow dark lesions with flattened centers.
-Pod lesions will be circular to elongate, slightly sunken and reddish brown in color.
+Stem infections appear later in the season and will be long, narrow dark lesions with flattened centers.
+Pod lesions will be circular to elongated, slightly sunken and reddish-brown.
 As with the foliar lesions, the centers of these lesions will become gray to brown as they mature.
 Severe pod infection can result in infected and discolored seed.
-Seed symptoms will appear as gray and brown areas on the seed and which can be blotches to specks on the seed coat.
+Seed symptoms will appear as gray and brown specks or blotches on the seed coat.
 Infected seed can have cracked and flaking seed coats.

 Favorable Environmental Conditions

 Infection occurs more readily in young leaves than older mature leaves.
 This is why the disease is observed mostly in the upper canopy when it occurs later in the season.
-This change in susceptibility of the leaves as they develop can result in layered occurrence of the disease in the plant canopy.
-Frogeye Leaf Spot development is favored by warm, moist weather, which promotes sporulation of the pathogen in the primary lesions.
+This change in susceptibility of the leaves as they develop can result in the layered occurrence of the disease in the plant canopy.
+Frogeye leaf spot development is favored by warm, moist weather, which promotes sporulation of the pathogen in the primary lesions.
 Conidia are dispersed by wind or splashing rain.

 Management of Frogeye Leaf Spot

-Frogeye Leaf Spot is more severe in continuously cropped soybean fields.
+Frogeye leaf spot is more severe in continuously cropped soybean fields.
 Reduced tillage systems will tend to have more as the pathogen overwinters in the residue.
 Rotating to non-host crops like corn will allow time for residue and inoculum degradation.